Adolescent Addiction: What Every Parent Should Know

 No matter the age or stage of substance use, there is help available.
 BMC is committed to fighting the opioid crisis and continues to pioneer the most sought after substance use treatment services in the area, including a myriad of coordinated substance use and pain management programs modeled across the country.
 Boston Medical Center’s newly launched Grayken Center for Addiction Medicine will provide a platform to greatly improve the nation’s ability to treat, detect, prevent and learn more about addiction—a disease that increasingly touches almost everyone in one way or another.

 “Years ago I was the director of substance abuse services for the Massachusetts Department of Public Health, and most recently ended my tenure as director of the White House Office of National Drug Control Policy under the Obama administration—in all my time in this field, Boston Medical Center has always stood as a leader and innovator in addiction medicine,” says Botticelli.
 “When I was given the opportunity to work for Boston Medical Center, it was an easy decision.
-There is no other medical institution in this country as well prepared to fight this epidemic.”This post is a sponsored collaboration between Boston Medical Center and Boston magazine's advertising department.
+There is no other medical institution in this country as well prepared to fight this epidemic.”This is a paid partnership between Boston Medical Center and Boston Magazine's City/Studio